-But just how do you ensure your products stand out from crowded news feeds?
+But just how do you ensure your products stand out from crowded news feeds to Instagram followers?
 It comes down to a combination of a strong brand identity, original product niche, and solid strategy.

 This article will walk you through the basics of selling on Instagram and offer tips you can use to start today.

-Yes, you can sell directly through Instagram—with a business account.
-Instagram Shopping lets people buy from your photos or videos anywhere in the app.
+Yes, you can sell to a potential customer directly through Instagram—with a business account.
+Instagram Shopping lets people buy from your photos or videos anywhere in the app on your Instagram account.
 Some ways to sell through Instagram Shopping include: